opendistro/for-elasticsearch-docs/docs/elasticsearch/term.md

 ## Wildcards

-Use wildcards to search for terms that match a wildcard pattern.
+Use wildcard queries to search for terms that match a wildcard pattern.

 Feature | Behavior
 :--- | :---